 Looking ahead to 2024, the global economy is expected to continue its slow recovery as monetary policies shifted direction.
 The US economy will experience a "soft landing" while remaining at risk of recession, coupled with uncertainty brought about by the presidential election.
 The Eurozone economy is expected to grow slightly.
 In the Chinese mainland, domestic demand will continue to rebound and the RMB-USD interest rate differential will narrow, allowing further room for monetary policy adjustments.
 Policies for stabilising growth will continue to yield concrete results.
 The Hong Kong economy will continue to recover from the previous year, with the labour market remaining sound and merchandise trade gradually improving.
-Furthermore, the Central Work Financial Conference's goals of "promoting high-standard financial opening up" and "steadily and cautiously pushing forward the internationalisation of RMB", coupled with the further development of the Guangdong-Hong Kong-Macao Greater Bay Area, the expansion of mutual financial market access between the Chinese mainland and Hong Kong, and the enactment of RCEP, will continue to serve as a new growth engine for Hong Kong's economy.
+Furthermore, the Central Work Financial Conference's goals of "promoting high-standard financial opening up" and "steadily and cautiously pushing forward the internationalisation of RMB", coupled with the further development of the Guangdong-Hong Kong, and the enactment of RCEP, will continue to serve as a new growth engine for Hong Kong's economy.
 In Southeast Asia, improvements in global trade cycles will boost the region's economic recovery in terms of exports.